 The safest construction for pacifiers, are those that are created from one single piece of material.
 There are a few concerns and risks that come from those made of separate parts.
 Firstly, liquid can easily get trapped in between the small cervices where the pieces meet.
 This is typically impossible to clean out without taking apart the pacifier, which could ruin the integrity of the product.
 This trapped liquid will inevitably lead to mold, which renders the pacifier unusable.
 Another risk of using a pacifier made of multiple components is the possibility of a part coming loose.
 That part then poses a choking hazard.
 Always make sure your baby’s pacifier is molded from one piece to avoid having to throw them out sooner, as well as to keep your baby safe.

 The best material for pacifiers is food or medical grade silicone.
 Traditional pacifiers are made from natural rubber latex.
 This material is extremely soft and elastic; due to this malleability, the nipple can change shape and structure with prolonged use.
 Natural rubber latex also breaks down faster, giving the pacifiers a much shorter shelf life than silicone.
-High grade silicone is known for being free of BPA, PVC, Phthalates, toxins, and latex.
-Food Grade silicone is safe, but the medical grade has higher material and manufacturing standards.
-Always look for food or medical grade silicone for your babe’s pacifier.
+Food and medical grade silicone is known for being free of BPA, PVC, Phthalates, toxins, and latex.
+Always look for food or medical grade silicone for your babe’s pacifier

 We could not recommend enough that your baby's pacifier is CPSIA compliant.
 Even if a pacifier states it is “safety tested”, that does not tell the shopper what tests were performed or even if that product passed the testing.
 CPSIA is a federal act that regulates children’s products imported or manufactured in the US.
 To receive this high safety rating, the product must pass a set group of extensive tests, at a CPSC accredited lab.
 These tests were designed to ensure only the safest products are being provided to our babies.
 There are many pacifiers on the market that do not meet these standards, which is why you should always check for CPSIA compliant pacifiers.